bruceravel/demeter/documentation/Athena/hephaestus.rst

 of |mu| (E).
 The data present have all been annotated so that interesting points are marked on the plots.

-The :kbd:`Save,light` button will prompt for a file name and save the
+The :button:`Save,light` button will prompt for a file name and save the
 |mu| (E) data to a file.

 One point of this tool is to make obsolete the :quoted:`Reference Spectra`